ga4gh/data-security/AAI/AAIConnectProfile.md

 <a name="term-jwt"></a>
 **JWT** -- JSON Web Token as defined in [RFC7519](https://datatracker.ietf.org/doc/html/rfc7519).
-JWT contains a set of [claims](https://datatracker.ietf.org/doc/html/rfc7519#section-2).
+A JWT contains a set of [claims](https://datatracker.ietf.org/doc/html/rfc7519#section-2).
 A claim is a piece of information asserted about a subject, represented as a name/value pair consisting of a claim name (a string) and a claim value (any JSON value).
 This definiton of claims is inherited by [OIDC](http://openid.net/specs/openid-connect-core-1_0.html) from RFC7519.